microsoft/lisa/docs/contributing.md

 You are welcome to provide feedback by [filing an issue](https://github.com/microsoft/lisa/issues/new).

-When there is any question, please check below FAQs first.
+When there is any question, please check [FAQ and troubleshooting](troubleshooting.md) first.
 If there is no satisfying answer, don't hesitate to [file an issue](https://github.com/microsoft/lisa/issues/new).

 ## File a bug